ROTARAIL 2018 will be held on Saturday 28 April from 1030 to 1700. Organised by The Rotary Club of Fareham in conjunction with Fareham College.

-Over for another year with some great layouts on display.
-If you missed this year, make a date in your diary for Saturday 28 April for Rotarail 2018.
+Make a date in your diary for Saturday 28 April for Rotarail 2018.

 Flat Spaces Foundation The aim of the Charity is to provide purpose built holiday and respite accommodation specifically designed and equipped to the highest standards, for the less abled, their carers and families.

 Our first property launched in May 2015 in Ropley, Hampshire, adjacent to the Watercress Line.
 The steam engines (including Thomas the Tank Engine) give much enjoyment to our guests, and their new especially adapted carriage for wheelchairs, has allowed our visitors to travel the line in style.

 Our guests have been fulsome in their praise for Flat Spaces – so appreciative of the space and internal design, all the specialist equipment provided and yet with the feel of a beautiful home.

 Our vision is to have a property in each County and abroad and we are now considering plots in Devon, Surrey and Essex.
 Each property will be internally identical, whilst taking on the local style externally, to give the traveller the confidence of knowing exactly what to expect from a Flat Space holiday.

 The Charity is looking at securing funds to construct the properties, and in addition raise the funds to ensure that those that require financial support, can also benefit from a Flat Space holiday.

 For further information contact Glynis Watts, Director Flat Spaces